acehoss/yt-to-html/README.md

 # YouTube Metadata and Captions Extractor

 A simple web service that extracts metadata and captions from YouTube videos, with support for multiple output formats.
+Serves an index page with a form to input a YouTube URL.

 This tool was created to allow ChatGPT to "see" YouTube videos.
 ChatGPT's web tool can't access YouTube videos directly.
-Also note that ChatGPT's web tool can only access pages with a `text/html` content type, so be sure to use the HTML format output for ChatGPT.
+Also note that ChatGPT's web tool can only access pages with a `text/html` content type, so if you're planning to ask ChatGPT to browse to the URL, use HTML.
+Alternatively, you can grab the markdown and paste it into ChatGPT.
+This is sometimes more reliable.

 You would, of course, need to deploy this service to a server that can be accessed by ChatGPT.